 - Conservation Day (November 25): This day is observed by conducting several meetings and functions that emphasize the growing need for awareness and action to conserve the environment and promote sustainability.

 Unfortunately, even with extensive research on this topic, we still cannot pinpoint the exact origin of the Quami Ekta Week.
 We are not even sure who founded or started the event.
-Despite of this, we can still make an educated guess as to why this day started.
+Despite this, we can still make an educated guess as to why this day started.
 Perhaps a person or a group of individuals in India have realized that national integration in the country still has a long way to go.
 Hence, actions must be done to lead the way towards that goal.
 Because of that, the Quami Ekta Week or the National Integration Week was founded.

 The following are the main reasons why you should participate in the celebration of the Quami Ekta Week: